humm-devadmin/hummdocs/docs/widgets/list_of_widgets.md

 With this widget you can provide a **URL encoded** jquery style CSS selector and it will bind a call back to the DOMSubTreeModified event.
 If the price is modified, it will update the payment info accordingly.

-For example, this is a block of html extracted from a typical woo-commerce product page.
+For example, this is a block of html extracted from a typical WooCommerce product page:

 ```
     <span>Product Price:</span>